TobiasAzcurra/TobiasAzcurra/readme.md

 💥 GRADUATED AT SoyHenry AS FULL-STACK DEVELOPER

 • 800+ hours on forming & training in fundamentals (javascript), front-end, back-end & database.
 • An individual project for Henry after aprove the front, back and database modules.
 It consists in programming a page about countries using React-Redux, Node-Express, SQL and CSS was barely not needed.
-The page works through a CRUD with an API and you can read a longer explanation in the project section.
+The page works through a CRUD with an API and you can read a longer explanation in the project section of LinkedIn.
 • A grupal project of 6 persons working through Github for a real enterprise called 'Gusto'.
 The project consists in programming a complete delivery page using React-Redux, Node-Express, CSS and libraries (I designed everything before in Photoshop, following the branding of Gusto, because im also a working graphic designer) & SQL.
-It has a client and an admin side and you can read a longer explanation in the project section.
+It has a client and an admin side and you can read a longer explanation in the project section of LinkedIn.

 🧑🏻‍🎓 FORMING & TRAINING EXPERIENCE